shaah1d/TaskVault/README.md

 - **To-Do Lists**: Manage your tasks efficiently with customizable to-do lists.
 - **Easy-to-Use Interface**: Intuitive design makes TaskVault accessible and enjoyable to use for users of all levels.

-## Getting Started

-To get started with TaskVault, simply [visit our website](#) and sign up for an account.
-Once logged in, you can start using all the features TaskVault has to offer.

 ## Technologies Used

 - Frontend: HTML, CSS, JavaScript